 From humankind’s earliest efforts at mass agriculture over 10,000 years ago, little has changed in the challenges associated with grain storage.
 Efforts to seal and protect grain stores against losses to spoilage and pests have led to countless approaches to grain storage systems.
-In Spring Grove, Illinois in the Spring of 1873 the construction of what may have been the first above ground silo, was seen as a large departure from the bunker and pit storage techniques that continued to prove impossible to seal against the elements and biological processes that lead to spoilage.
+In Spring Grove, Illinois in the Spring of 1873 the construction of what may have been the first above ground, mass-storage silo, was seen as a large departure from the bunker and pit storage techniques that continued to prove impossible to seal against the elements and biological processes that lead to spoilage.
 In the 1970’s and 80’s technologically advanced polymers were becoming commercially viable.
 These materials were resistant to ultraviolet degradation from sunlight, had a very high tensile strength and blocked the transmission of both light and gasses.
 These durable and lightweight materials facilitated the development of grain bagging as the most dramatic technological change in the approach to grain storage systems.

 Prehistoric subsistence farming and grain storage has given way to globalization, warehousing and the agricultural apparatus required to feed a burgeoning global population.
 The trends toward farm amalgamation and the sprawling growth of high-efficiency farming operations polarizes the grain storage needs of the newly settled villages of 4000 - 2000 BC.
 Despite many advances in grain storage construction techniques, the challenges have remained the same while the need for flexible on-site grain storage continues to increase.